yuzhang21/dataviz-project-cs573/README.md

 ## Open Questions and Answers Learned

 ### Technical Issues Addressed or Decisions Made
 * During the course I learned a many useful tools about visualization techniques based on JavaScripts.
 The vega-list-api is a simple and effective high-level interface that yield nice results.
-But the lack of examples and documentation up-to-date make it a less faviorable choice.
+But the lack of examples and documentation up-to-date make it a less favorable choice.
 * D3.js and React with Svg seems to be powerful tools that can achieve any visualization tasks.
 I used them during the course and built more confidence to implement my project using them.
 In my plan, I want to visualize the data on the map and other different plots combined.
 The D3.js and React framework allow me to achieve more complex logics and calculate the derived data easily to be visualized.
 * So my decision to conduct my project is to use D3.js and React and void to use vega-lite and vega-lite-api given they may not be compatible or integrated easily.